 If I can purchase bulk at a 50% discount, please advise.

-Q. What constitutes duress sufficient to invalidate a prenuptial agreement?
+What constitutes duress sufficient to invalidate a prenuptial agreement?
 You say the “deal you make is the deal you take” in your book, but there is a high profile case in Illinois right now making headlines.
 The wife of a very wealthy man says she was coerced into signing a deal just before the ceremony.
-It looks […]
+It looks like she will break the deal and get a lot of money!

 If I agree to a prenup and my circumstances change — ie if I lose my job, but have promised to pay a certain amount of support — can that be changed despite the prenup?